 What Your Discharge Is Telling You (And When to Listen)

-Your hoo-ha is a pro at sending you signals about what’s going on inside your body - and one of the biggest ways it communicates?
+Your hoo-ha is a pro at sending you signals about what’s going on inside your body – and one of the biggest ways it communicates?
 Discharge.
-While it might not be the sexiest topic, keeping an eye on your discharge can tell you a lot about your cycle, your health, and when you might need to check in with a doctor.
+While it might not be the sexiest topic, paying attention to your discharge can reveal a lot about your cycle, your health, and when it’s time to check in with your doctor.
 Let’s break it down.

 What’s Normal (And What’s Not)?

-Your discharge is constantly changing throughout your cycle, and that’s totally normal.
-But there are some changes that could signal a problem.
-Here’s what to expect:
+Your discharge changes throughout your cycle, and that’s completely normal.
+However, certain changes could indicate a problem.
+Here’s what to look out for:

 Normal Discharge:

 • Milky White and Creamy: Common in the luteal phase (the second half of your cycle, after ovulation).
-This is your body’s way of keeping your hoo-ha balanced and healthy.
+This is your body’s way of keeping things balanced and protecting your reproductive health.

 When to Listen (And Take Action)